likai1993/likai1993.github.io/_pages/cv.md

 Work experience
 ======

-* Fall 2018: Research Assistant
+* Spring 2018 - Spring 2021: Research Assistant
   * Syracuse University
+  * Identified a severe vulnerability in Ethereum RPC API that leads to DoS attack on the public RPC services.
+The API (eth_call) allows an attacker to execute any resource-consuming functions.
+A novel measurement method is proposed to uncover the load balance's policies adopted by the RPC services and facilitate the attacker to mount the DoS attack.
-  * Duties included: Leveraging the public Blockchain to verify the consistency of distributed cloud storage, implemented the storage auditing protocol in both Bitcoin and Ethereum.
+  * Leveraging the public Blockchain to verify the consistency of distributed cloud storage, proposed and implemented an storage consistency auditing protocol in both Bitcoin and Ethereum.

-* Spring 2018: Research Assistant
-  * Syracuse University
-  * Duties included: Hijacking LLVM on the backend level (llc), adding TSX features, e.g., xbegin, xend when compile X86 binaries, the purpose is partitioning the binary into multiple execution unit by TSX.
+  * Hijacking LLVM on the backend level (llc), adding TSX features, e.g., xbegin, xend when compile X86 binaries, the purpose is partitioning the binary into multiple execution unit by TSX.

 * 08/2015 - 08/2017: Software Engineer
   * ZTE Corpration